MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/write-kusto-queries.md

 |2007-06-27T00:00:00Z|2007-06-27T08:00:00Z|TEXAS|Flood|750000|
 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|TEXAS|Flood|750000|

+> [!NOTE]
+> The order of the operators is important, since the data flows from one operator to the next and is transformed at each step.
+If you put `top` before `where` here, you'll get different results.
+To learn more, see [tabular expression statements](../tabularexpressionstatements.md).

 The following query uses `project` to create a computed `Duration` column that calculates the difference between the `StartTime` and `EndTime`.

-> [!TIP]
-> The [extend](../extendoperator.md) operator could also add computed columns, although these columns are added to the end of a table.
-In the example scenario, we don't want to see all columns with an appended column, so using `project` is a better choice.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAF2OvQ7CMAyEdyTewVuWMDJ2QGr5WQJSKzGHxoIiEkeuKVTi4WmooBKbfXeffaUQ%2b6LDIO189oLHBRnhs1d9RMgyUOsbkVNgg4NSrIzicVVud2ZT7Y1KnFCEJZx6yK23ZzwwRWTpwWFbJx%2bfggOf39lKQwEyKIKrGo%2bwSEdZ0pyCkemKtUyi%2fib1j9ZjDz311H9%2fBys2LTk0lhPT4RvwA3pn6AAAAA%3d%3d" target="_blank">Run the query</a>